wp-plugins/robo-gallery/readme.txt

 = How to rotate uploaded gallery image? =

 When you open gallery images manager you'll find there image edit mode where you can rotate source image

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

+= How to crop uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How to change color of the gallery thumbnails border? =